 A visit to Untermyer Park & Gardens is essential for anyone who wants to be amazed and enchanted.

 This ‘Walled Garden’, located in Yonkers, NY, is an impressive place to spend an afternoon.

 The park & garden overlooking the Hudson River is open year-round and, best of all, it’s free to visit.

 Read my article about my visit to Untermyer Gardens

-*OPEN for the season.
+*OPEN Seasonally to the Public.
 Advanced reservation needed.

 Discover a splendid garden high up in the Hudson Highlands with a visit to Stonecrop Gardens in Cold Spring, NY.

 Open from April through the end of October, a visit to this magnificent garden is essentially perfect for any day away from the busyness of life.